Follow through: Macy Pate to compete April 4 in Drive, Chip & Putt at Augusta National

 Pate admits to being a little nervous going into the event, but feels confident that once she gets on the course the nerves will settle down and she will be able to do her thing.

-“When I was 8 (years old),” she said, “my dad started taking me with him to a local 9-hole course, and I fell in love with the game.”
+“When I was 8,” she said, “my dad started taking me with him to a local 9-hole course and I fell in love with the game.”

 With the family’s move to Winston-Salem, she lists her home course today as Maple Chase Golf & Country Club.
 Before the move, while living in the High Country, she spent a lot of her golf hours at her former home course, Boone Golf Club.
 She had several opportunities to play at Boone with former PGA tour professional, Sam Adams, and club pro Tom Adams.